Free Things To Do Free Things To Do

 If you’re looking for inspiration, here are five things to do that won’t cost you a penny.

-See eclectic artwork
+See outdoor artwork

 Capture the day with a selfie